Q. What is natural horsemanship training

 A. Natural Horsemanship is a philosophy of working with horses based on the horse’s natural instincts and methods of communication, with the understanding that horses do not learn through fear or pain, but rather from pressure and the release of pressure.

 Q. Where to learn natural horsemanship

-A. You can find Recommended Associates by clicking HERE.
-Recommended Associates are specialists in training and understanding horses, ponies, both young and ‘horses with problems’.
+A. There are recommended associates whi are specialists in training and understanding horses, ponies, both young and ‘horses with problems’.